Vermont Network Employment Listings

 Executive Director: Women Helping Battered Women

 Executive Director sought to provide leadership to Vermont’s largest provider of services for survivors of domestic abuse.
 Candidates will be accomplished non-profit professionals with domestic abuse knowledge and experience.
 Five years management experience in a multi-program environment, with excellent leadership, resource development and operations management skills, is required.
 Full job description and information about how to apply can be found at www.whbw.org.
 No phone calls please.
 EOE.
 Marginalized communities and survivors of domestic abuse are encouraged to apply.

 Community Engagement Specialist: Women Helping Battered Women

-Outreach Organizer: Clarina Howard Nichols Center
+Supervised Visitation Monitors: Clarina Howard Nichols Center

 All employees and volunteers demonstrate an understanding of and commitment to: